tower120/any_vec/Readme.md

 Type erased vector.
 All elements have the same type.

-Designed to be type-erased as far as possible - most of the operations does not know about concrete type.
+Designed to be type-erased as far as possible - most operations do not know a concrete type.
+For example, you can move or copy/clone items from one type-erased vector to another, without ever knowing their type.
+Or you can erase, swap, move, copy elements inside type-erased vector, etc...

 Only type-erased destruct and clone operations have additional overhead of indirect call.